- Business

 However, Caganer can still divide opinion between those who see the harmless sense of fun in the tradition and those who believe that such low humour has no place in church.

 In todayīs Spain Caganer is perhaps the most popular nativity figure and is especially popular with children who like to `Hunt the Caganerī, and with many an enterprising satirist manufacturing and selling more current models of Caganer in a newer and more modern guise.
-Over recent years Barack Obama and Zapatero have been portrayed as Caganer, and it is by no means unusual to see Christmas market stalls dedicated to selling nothing more than figurines of various Caganers.
+Over recent years Barack Obama and Mariano Rajoy have both been portrayed as Caganer, and it is by no means unusual to see Christmas market stalls dedicated to selling nothing more than figurines of various Caganers.

 Caganerīs typically regional dress (at least in the traditional version of the figurine) has ensured that he has been seized by the fiercely proud Catalans, and when a recent nativity scene at the Barcelona City Hall did not contain the figure it caused an outcry across the region.